adityaka/EmacsInit/README.md

 # EmacsInit
-My Emacs customization for all platforms
+My Emacs customization for all platforms and references for the development.